 Wednesday: After reading from SE Hinton's The Outsiders, continued the outreach portion of our unit on Itinerant Youth by writing emails soliciting clothing donations for homeless youth.

 Thursday: CITY DAY: Took the Expo line downtown where we studied immigrant contributions to Early Los Angeles at the Museum of Social Justice on Olvera St., then translated live music lyrics from Spanish-language mariachi performers in the plaza

-Friday: Worked with a JPL scientist in an astrophysics workshop during Physical Sciences class as part of our Experts and Enthusiasts series
+Friday: Worked with a USC professor of Electrical Engineering during Science class as part of our Experts and Enthusiasts series

 There really are no "typical" days at Angeles Workshop School, but the schedules and descriptions here offer a look into some ways students at our school can structure their school day.